zextras/tech-doc/source/_includes/_installation/preliminary.rst

    .. include:: /_includes/_installation/steps-hostname.rst

-   It is mandatory to configure the hostname, especially on the Directory-Server node, otherwise the services will not be able to bind to the correct address, leading to a disruption in
+   Care will need to be taken in properly configuring the ``hosts`` file otherwise the services will not be able to bind to the correct address, leading to a disruption in |product|\'s functionality.

-   |product|\'s functionality.
+.. card:: Naming convention

+   When naming nodes (in case of a multiserver installation) we suggest looking for a match between the node name and the role(s) it performs, example:

+   * **proxy1.example.com** (for a Proxy node)
+   * **mta1.example.com** (for an MTA node)

+   And so on ...

+   This way if you have multiple nodes performing the same role you just need to increase the sequence number:

+   * **proxy2.example.com** (for a second Proxy node)
+   * **mta2.example.com** (for a second MTA node)

+   And so on ...